The Ultimate Guide to Armstrong Redwoods State Natural Reserve

 Things to Do at Armstrong Redwoods

-• The Discovery Trail offers an unusual feature you’ll probably want to try: a tree-hugging platform.
+• The Discovery Trail offers a feature you’ll probably want to try: A tree-hugging platform.

 • Both the Discovery Trail and the Armstrong Nature Trail are wheelchair accessible (and the former has interpretive panels in Braille).